JeremS/Converso/README.md

 ```

 ### Transitivity
-Converso is also capable to use transitivity to find conversions
+Converso is also capable to use transitivity to find conversions.
-that are not specified.

 If we take the previous example:
 ```clojure